Veolia, Sun Hung Kai Properties and CITIC Pacific to launch Hong Kong’s first privately funded solar farm on landfill to generate renewable energy

 Veolia, Sun Hung Kai Properties (SHKP), and CITIC Pacific today held a groundbreaking ceremony for the city’s first privately funded solar farm on a landfill, marking a significant step in the HKSAR Government’s Climate Action Plan 2050.
 The project is targeted to start generating green electricity in the first half of 2025.

-Located on a valley slope at the South East New Territories Landfill in Tseung Kwan O, the solar farm is estimated to generate 1,200,000 kWh of green electricity annually, enough to power approximately 360 households.
+Located on a valley slope at the South East New Territories Landfill in Tseung Kwan O, the solar farm is estimated to generate 1,200,000 kWh of green electricity annually, enough to power approximately 360 households1.
 By replacing conventional fuel sources with this renewable energy, it aims to reduce carbon emissions by around 468 tonnes a year, equivalent to the CO2 absorption of about 20,000 trees.

-The solar farm will be operated by Green Valley Limited (GVL) – a joint venture between Veolia, SHKP and CITIC Pacific – who manages the landfill.
+The solar farm will be operated by Green Valley Landfill Limited (GVL) – a joint venture among Veolia, SHKP and CITIC Pacific – who manages the landfill.
 This initiative, with the full backing of the Environment and Ecology Bureau and the Environmental Protection Department (EPD), not only provides a sustainable, low-carbon energy solution but also underscores the vast potential for similar solar farms across Hong Kong, supporting the city’s transition to a low-carbon future.

 The solar farm will participate in the Feed-in Tariff (FiT) Scheme of CLP Power Hong Kong Limited.
 At the same time, SUNeVision, a subsidiary of SHKP and Hong Kong’s largest data centre provider, will purchase CLP Renewable Energy Certificates (RECs) linked to the solar power generated by the solar farm.